Bogdanp/dramatiq/docs/source/index.rst

   send_welcome_email.send(new_user.id)

-**dramatiq** is :doc:`licensed<license>` under the AGPL and it officially supports Python 3.6 and later.
-Commercial licensing options are available `upon request`_.
+**dramatiq** is :doc:`licensed<license>` under the AGPL and it officially supports Python 3.6 and later.  :doc:`commercial` is also available.

 .. _upon request: mailto:bogdan@defn.io